 HOW TO KNOW IF YOU SHOULD DILUTE?

 I always suggest diluting essential oils before applying to the skin, especially if you are using them on a child, elderly, or sensitive skin.
 There are some oils that are considered a “neat” oil, which means it doesn’t have to be diluted before applying it to the skin.
 An example of a neat oil would be lavender.
 It is a very gentle oil and is considered safe to apply without a carrier oil.
-Because essential oils are so potent I still suggest diluting just in case.
+Because essential oils are so potent, I still suggest diluting just in case.

 Taking essential oils internally is a very confrontational topic and rightly so considering the power behind these liquids.
 This goes back to what I was talking about at the beginning of this post, make sure you know the quality of essential oil before ingesting it.
-A lot of essential oils on the shelves today are loaded with adders, fillers, and harmful ingredients that should not be ingested or even applied topically to the skin.
+A lot of essential oils on the shelves today are loaded with added fillers and harmful ingredients that should not be ingested or even applied topically to the skin.

 Three ways to take essential oils internally:

 - Under the tongue- This is the easiest way.
-If you don’t mind the taste of the oil, simply drop 1-2 drops under the tongue, hold for 30 seconds, and swallow.
+If you don’t mind the taste of the oil, drop 1-2 drops under the tongue, hold for 30 seconds, and swallow.

 - Water- Add 1-2 drops of essential oil to 8 ounces of water.
-I love doing this with a citrus oil to help detox my body.
+I love doing this with citrus oil to help detox my body.

-- Veggie Capsule- If you are using a hot oil that burns the skin or if you are taking a oil that you don’t like the taste of, this is the method to use.
+- Veggie Capsule- If you are using a hot oil that burns the skin or if you are taking oil that you don’t like the taste of, this is the method to use.
 Add 1-2 drops of essential to an empty veggie capsule and swallow like a pill.